 Sometime in the late 19th century, her skull and other bits were dug up and sold.
 Her skull ended up in the St Andrews University Museum, where it was photographed before being lost, much like the grave itself.

-Though the location of Lilias’ skull remains a mystery, Fife Council archaeologist Douglas Speirs and his crew recently discovered the grave by following 19th century descriptions of the location.
+Though the location of Lilias’ skull remains a mystery, the BBC reports that Fife Council archaeologist Douglas Speirs and his crew recently discovered the grave by following 19th century descriptions of the location.
 Speirs says it is likely some of the witch’s remains may still be found beneath the stone slab.